julianvent/api-doc-fraud/README.md

 ## Overview

-This API provides two core capabilities for identity verification workflows:

-1. **Document Fraud Detection** — Analyzes uploaded identity documents (images or PDFs) through a multi-stage forensic pipeline and returns a risk verdict (`ACCEPT`, `REVIEW`, or `REJECT`) along with a risk score and detailed module flags.
+This API analyzes uploaded identity documents (images or PDFs) through a multi-stage forensic pipeline and returns a risk verdict (`ACCEPT`, `REVIEW`, or `REJECT`) along with a risk score and detailed module flags.
-2. **Face Liveness Detection** — Real-time anti-spoofing verification via WebSocket, issuing active challenges (blink, turn head, smile) and applying passive ML models to confirm the subject is a live person.

 ---